10 Tips for Avalanche Safety and Keeping Your Stoke High on Backcountry Adventures

-Most of your local ski and snowboarding shops may not carry your basic avy gear- beacon, shovel and probe, so look to places like REI or Backcountry.com to pick up the gear, plus a pack to keep it all in.
+Most of your local ski and snowboarding shops may not carry your basic avy gear- beacon, shovel and probe, so buy the gear in advance, plus a pack to keep it all in.
 Yes, we know it's a big expense, and we know you already have 4 backpacks, but how much is your life worth?
 We like the Black Diamond Pieps Sport Beacon.

 We've also found its better to have one pack to keep all your avy gear in, so you never forget anything on your way out the door.
-Companies like Black Diamond and Backcountry Access (BCA) also make lightweight packs designed specifically to carry your avy gear in separate, easy-to-access compartments, plus have added features, like the avalung.
+We have the Black Diamond Dawn Patrol Pack, which is lightweight and designed specifically to carry your avy gear in separate, easy-to-access compartments, plus has added features, like the avalung.
 We have seen the Halo 28 JetForce packs by Black Diamond save lives.
 It’s an investment, but if you plan to stick with the sport for a long time, add it to your Christmas or birthday list!

 Keep mind if an avalanche occurs, you want to have other items with you to help you and your party make it to safety, or survive long enough for help to arrive.
-We also carry a headlamp, a first aid kit, two-way radios, emergency blanket, snow study kit, snow saw, collapsable water bottle, snacks and warm layers- beanie, buff, extra puffy and glove liners.
+We also carry the following:

 2. does Your Gear Work for You?

 Based on that list above, you want to make sure you can comfortably carry all of your gear when you skin up and then ski or ride down.
 Try skiing with a pack next time you're heading to the resort, getting on and off the lifts become a bit more complicated, and your balance is challenged, especially on a snowboard.